Nintendo 64 accessories: VRU

 The VRU or Voice Recognition Unit (NUS-020, NUS-021, NUS-022, and NUS-025) is compatible with only two games: Hey You, Pikachu! and Densha de Go!
-64. Hey You, Pikachu! is packaged with the VRU and requires it, but Densha de Go!
-64 does not and is sold separately.
+64. Hey You, Pikachu! is packaged with the VRU and requires it, while the VRU is not required for gameplay in Densha de Go!
+64 but does include it in the box.
 The VRU consists of a ballast (NUS-020) connected to controller port 4, a microphone (NUS-021), a yellow foam cover for the microphone, and a clip for clipping the microphone to the controller (NUS-025, bundled with Hey You, Pikachu!) or a plastic neck holder for hands-free usage (NUS-022, bundled with Densha de Go!
 64).
 The VRU is calibrated for best recognition of a high-pitched voice, such as a small child's, and other voices are less likely be recognized properly by the VRU.

 VRUs are region dependent, and foreign region VRUs are not detected by the games.
 No VRU compatible game was launched in the EUR region (PAL, Europe), so there is no EUR-region VRU.
 A similar device for the Wii is Wii Speak.